Webster2020/TO-DO-LIST/README.md

  1. HTML - content of aplication
  2. SCSS - all styles
  3. JS - all functions and logic for aplication divided into objects and classes
+ 4. Handlebars.js - HTML templates
- 4. root file: index.html
+ 5. root file: index.html
- 5. configuration files: gitignore, package.json etc.
+ 6. configuration files: gitignore, package.json etc.

 ### How did I create this project?